tomasfn87/wa-tools/convertES5JsToGtmScript/README.md

 <br><br>

-The code above would generate an error when running tsc.
-I found out that a nice workaround is to wrap these variable into single ou double quotes, as in the examples below.
-This script will make sure these single or double quotes disappear - they will only allow the transpiler to work correctly.
+The code above would generate an error when running `tsc`.
+I found out that a nice workaround is to wrap these variable into single (`''`) or double quotes (`""`), as in the examples below.
+This script will make sure these single or double quotes disappear - they will only allow the transpiler to work correctly (_Step 1_).

 <br>

-__Example__ - [Google Tag Manager](https://tagmanager.google.com) variable reference workaround, producing valid `JavaScript`:
+*__Example__* - [Google Tag Manager](https://tagmanager.google.com) variable reference workaround, producing valid `JavaScript`:

 ```javascript
 '{{myVariable}}'